The Architecture You Already Feel

 You cannot self-author from the amygdala.
 The amygdala does not do self-reflection.
 It does threat assessment.
 It does in-group/out-group sorting.
 It does reactive pattern-matching based on prior experience.
 These are the behaviors of Stage 3 — not because Stage 3 is primitive, but because it is what the brain defaults to when the hardware for Stage 4 is unavailable.

 Walk through an airport terminal at 6pm.
 Watch the faces.
 The tightness in the jaw.
 The glazed scrolling.
 The short fuse at the gate agent over a fifteen-minute delay.
-These are the behavioral signatures of prefrontal shutdown at population scale.
+You recognize these behavioral signatures because you have worn them yourself.
+This is prefrontal shutdown at population scale.

 Political polarization, consumer debt at record levels, social media toxicity — each maps to specific prefrontal functions taken offline.
 Perspective-taking, impulse regulation, emotional management.
 The amygdala does not do nuance.
 It does threat assessment and in-group loyalty.
 A population running on amygdala is a population that looks exactly like ours.